lxvm/HChebInterp.jl/README.md

 [Documentation](https://lxvm.github.io/HChebInterp.jl/dev/)

-This package provides 1-dimensional h-adaptive Chebyshev interpolation with the routine `hchebinterp`.
+This package provides multi-dimensional h-adaptive Chebyshev interpolation with the routine `hchebinterp`.
 The routine uses a [Chebyshev basis](https://en.wikipedia.org/wiki/Chebyshev_polynomials) to construct a piecewise polynomial interpolant of an arbitrary smooth function.
 It depends on